Skip to main content

 • You should have a monitor and keyboard attached for the initial configuration and to be ready to alter configuration settings in your BIOS.

-• You will also need a high-quality, named-brand USB flash device that is at least 2 GB in size, but no larger than 32 GB, that must contain a unique GUID (Globally Unique Identifier).
+• You will also need a high-quality, named-brand USB flash device that is at least 2 GB in size, that must contain a unique GUID (Globally Unique Identifier).

 • Your system must be capable of booting from a USB device.